 In June 2022, Paragon and WuXi Biologics (Hong Kong) Limited ("WuXi Biologics") entered into a biologics master services agreement (the "WuXi Biologics MSA"), which was subsequently novated to the Company by Paragon in the second quarter of 2023.
-The WuXi Biologics MSA governs all development activities and GMP manufacturing and testing for APG777, APG808 and APG990 programs, as well as the Company's other programs, on a work order basis.
+The WuXi Biologics MSA governs all development activities and GMP manufacturing and testing for APG777, APG990, APG808 and APG333 programs on a work order basis.
 Under the WuXi Biologics MSA, the Company is obligated to pay WuXi Biologics a service fee and all non-cancellable obligations in the amount specified in each work order associated with the agreement for the provision of services.